The Best Handyman Insurance Companies

 Best Handyman Project Insurance

 With over 200 years of underwriting experience, The Hartford is highly regarded in the insurance industry, especially when it comes to property insurance and exceptional customer service.
-More recently, the company began offering project-based business insurance for handymen through its short-term general liability insurance program.
+More recently, the company began facilitating project-based business insurance for handymen to provide short-term general liability coverage.

 Pros